Table of Contents

 Late Letter of Permission Processing Fee - A $25 late processing fee may be charged for Letters of Permission issued on a retroactive basis (see 10.5.1b)

-University services may be revoked in the case of dishonoured payments or failure to meet the defined payment schedule.
+University services including, but not limited to, accessing course marks, ability to register or deregister from courses, and eligibility to participate in room draws may be revoked in the case of dishonoured payments or failure to meet the defined payment schedule.
 Students wishing to have their services reinstated, including reinstatement of their academic program, may be charged a services reinstatement fee of $100.